“On the Founding of the IFF Archive of the Feldenkrais Method”

 do: Yeah bouncing around.
 Yeah so that didn’t do anything for my mood!

 I don’t want to over dramatize the safety thing, because Israeli people live with this all the time, but you know, it was a real choice to go to Tel Aviv at this time.
-When the IFF first went to Tel Aviv for the 1994 Assembly, it was just after the Oslo Accords were signed – it was very peaceful, people were very optimistic.
+When the IFF first went to Tel Aviv for the 1994 Montaje, it was just after the Oslo Accords were signed – it was very peaceful, people were very optimistic.
 But by 2002, it was pretty hot!
 The day I arrived in Tel Aviv, there was a bombing where 17 a 20 people had been killed in Jerusalem.

-So I arrived safely in Tel Aviv and went and stayed in the hotel where we had stayed for the 1994 Assembly.
+So I arrived safely in Tel Aviv and went and stayed in the hotel where we had stayed for the 1994 Montaje.
 The Israeli IFF Representative, Ilan Jacobson, had organized a deal for me, with a friend of his who was a travel agent who got a good price for us.
 So I stayed in my familiar old hotel and every day for six days, every day, I went to the Feldenkrais Institute.

 R: Describe the Institute.